Yushikuni/Puzzle-Sliding/README.md

  ![](https://youtu.be/9TJH8ZQlw6U)

  Update for:

+14. 11 2023

+I still don't know how to use a coroutine :| I know it is async function using enum but I have no idea how to implement via puzzle :(

  09. 11 2023

- Puzzle swap is valid and no tested needed for this, but I need to implement Corountine for shuffle pieces (https://www.youtube.com/watch?v=5L9ksCs6MbE)
+ The puzzle swap is valid and no testing is needed for this, but I need to implement Coroutine for shuffle pieces (https://www.youtube.com/watch?v=5L9ksCs6MbE)
- Hope it will be without more problems…
+ I hope it will be without more problemsâ€¦